-Staff access to confidential FOMC information requires prior authorization.
-Before gaining access and annually thereafter, the staff member must receive, review, and agree to abide by the rules for handling confidential information that are referred to in this document
+Staff access to confidential FOMC information, which includes Class I, Class II, and Class III information, requires prior authorization.
+Before gaining access and annually thereafter, staff members, including office support staff, must receive, review, and agree to abide by the rules for handling confidential information that are referred to in this document.

-At each Bank, the President, or the Research Director on the President's behalf, is responsible for designating those individuals to be given access to each class of information.
-At the New York Bank, the Manager of the System Open Market Account may also designate staff on behalf of the President.
-At the Board, that responsibility is assumed by the Chairman or the Committee Secretary on the Chairman's behalf and by Board members for their assistants.
-Access at the New York Bank and the Board of Governors is limited on a strict "need-to-know" basis; access at other Banks is subject to the numerical limits noted below.
-In complying with these limits, Banks may designate different individuals to have access to different documents.
+At each Federal Reserve Bank, the president, or the research director on the president's behalf, is responsible for designating those individuals to be given access to each class of information.
+At the New York Bank, the manager of the System Open Market Account may also designate staff on behalf of the president.
+At the Board, that responsibility is assumed by the Chairman or the Committee secretary on the Chairman's behalf and by Board members for their assistants.
+Access at the New York Bank and the Board of Governors is limited on a strict "need-to-know" ba-Access at the other Federal Reserve Banks is also limited on a strict "need-toknow" basis and is subject to the numerical limits noted below.
+In complying with these limits, Federal Reserve Banks may designate different individuals to have access to different documents.
 For example, one slot could be filled by designating an international economist as having access to all special memoranda relating to foreign currency operations, and a domestic economist as having access to other Class I and Class II memoranda.
-At each institution, access to Class I and Class II information should be reviewed carefully at least once every year.
+At each institution, access to Class I, Class II, and Class III information should be reviewed carefully at least once every year.